iKhan1057/randomusers/README.md

 # randomusers
-An application to begin with Andorid Clean Architechture using dummy users list.
+An application to begin with Android Clean Architecture using dummy users list.